lsegal/atom-runner/README.md

 * Hit Ctrl+R (Alt+R on Win/Linux) to launch the runner for the active window.
 * Hit Ctrl+Shift+C to kill a currently running process.
+* Hit Escape to close the runner window.

 ## Configuring